|Art Gallery||Tons of pics & vids, lots of categories, some fun original pictorials and some full-length TV specials|

 ||Now this is something different|

 To be honest, I rarely post something unless I believe it's possibly the first time anyone's ever written about it, or from that particular perspective.
-So it's possible that almost every original article and comedy post on my Rainy Day site is unique in all the webosphere.
+So it's possible that almost every article on my Rainy Day site is unique in all the webosphere.
 You're welcome to make your own comparisons.
 There are a few posts, however, that kind of stand out.
 If you're looking for something fresh and new, spend a while on this page.

 These should turn your head around a tad: